RaghavJasthi/TikTik/README.md

 # TikTik
-This is my person MERN Stack project
+This is my personal MERN Stack project